Information for those exploring college programs for the neurodiverse:

 What do I need to apply to Succeed or Link?

-Those applying to the Succeed Program must fill out our online application and will receive a request for appropriate documentation (e.g., IEP) from our office.
-Those applying to the Link Program must fill out the UMSL undergraduate application form instead and provide our office disability documentation after UMSL Office of Admissions confirms acceptance of undergraduate application.
-Please note that student(s) and family member(s) will be contacted by an OIPE staff member for an interview.
+Those applying to our programs must fill out our online application form.
+It will show you a list of required application documentations (e.g., IEP, transcript).
+Those interested in the Link Degree Program must also fill out the UMSL undergraduate application form.
+Please note that student(s) and family member(s) will be contacted by the OIPE Transition Coordinator for an interview.
 After deliberation by the OIPE Admissions team, you will be notified of our decision either through postal mail or email.
-There are three possible outcomes: Accepted, Waitlisted, or Reapply.
+There are three possible outcomes: Accepted, Waitlisted, or Join our Early Admissions Bridge Program.

 My student, who has an intellectual disability, is uncertain that college is for them.
 What would you advise?